eder13/Spring-Boot-OAuth2-React-Project-Template/README.md

 A full stack Spring Boot + React template with integrated OAuth2 (Github) support.

 The index.html is served on `localhost:8081/` using Thymeleaf.
 The api is served on `localhost:8081/api` endpoint (as specified in `application.yml`).

-## How it works

-The React frontend is served under `src/main/ui`, after building the whole project, a production built of the frontend is copied to `src/main/resources/built.js`.
-This is all done using the frontend-maven-plugin, which basically installs Node on Spring Boot.

-It's not necessary to build them separately.
-In fact, you just need to run

-    ./mvnw spring-boot:run

-If you just wanna build the project, run

-    ./mvnw clean install

-to generate a production build.
-In the background it will run the specified npm commands (see `pom.xml`) and build the spring boot project.

 ## Requirements

 * MySQL (community server is fine)